Model-Based Transfer Learning for Contextual Reinforcement Learning: Model-Based Transfer Learning (MBTL)

 \subsection{\cwinline{Modeling assumptions}}

-We make key assumptions about the task space, performance functions, and the generalization gap. \begin{assumption}[Continuity of the task space] The task set $X$ is continuous, meaning that for any two tasks $x, x' \in X$ and any $\epsilon > 0$, there exists a $\delta > 0$ such that $\|x - x'\| < \delta$ implies the corresponding tasks $x$ and $x'$ are indistinguishably close.
-Formally,

-\end{assumption} \begin{assumption}[Smoothness of the performance function] The performance function $J(x)$, $U(x)$, or $V(x)$ is smooth.
-This implies that these functions are continuously differentiable over $x$.
-Formally, $J(x), U(x), V(x) \in C^1(X)$, where $C^1(X)$ denotes the space of continuously differentiable functions on $X$. \end{assumption}

-\begin{assumption}[Linear generalization gap] A linear model is used to model the generalization gap function, formally $\Delta \hat{J}(x,x') \simeq \theta |x-x'|$, where $\theta$ is the slope of the linear function and $x$ and $x'$ are the context of the source task and target task, respectively. \end{assumption}
+\jhedit{We \cwwwinline{consider a} task set $X$ \cwwwinline{that} is continuous and the performance function $J(\jhedit{\pi},x), V(x)$ for a policy $\pi$ \cwwwinline{to be} smooth over the task space $X$.
+In practice, such as control systems, tasks often vary continuously and smoothly rather than abruptly.
+For example, adjusting the angle of a robotic arm by a small amount typically results in a small change in the system and optimal action.} \jhedit{Inspired by the empirical generalization gap performance as observed in Figure~\ref{fig:gen-gap-empiric}, we estimate the generalization gap with a linear function \jhhedit{of contextual similarity}.} \begin{assumption}[Linear generalization gap] A linear \jhedit{function} is used to model the generalization gap, formally $\Delta \hat{J}(\jhedit{\pi_x},x')=\jhhhedit{{J}(\jhedit{\pi_x},x)-\hat{J}(\jhedit{\pi_x},x')}= \theta |x-x'|$, where $\theta$ is the slope of the linear function and $x$ and $x'$ are the context of the source task and target task, respectively. \end{assumption}